HashMatic/Rest-Api/README.md

 DELETE /profiles/<profile_id>/ : Delete a user profile identified by its profile ID.
 ```
 ## Roadmap
-To use the API, follow these steps:
+To use the Project,follow these steps:

-  1.Clone the project repository and set up a virtual environment.
+  1.Clone the project repository and set up a virtual environment.(Optional)

   2.Install the required packages using pip install -r requirements.txt.